 Indoor Air Quality

 Facilities and Grounds

 Discover what changes your school has already made and what it could do to improve in each of the areas.
+Review the Start Program to assist students , teachers, and facility managers assessment of building sustainability.
 Explore possible grants to support the change.

 Once the assessments have been made and the areas that can be improved are listed, come up with a project (or list of projects) that addresses an issue with your school.
 Is the environment a priority across the curriculum?
 If not, make a list of environmental topics that you want to know about and share them with your teachers.
 Are chemicals being used to clean your school?
 Make a list of nontoxic cleaners and share them with your facilities team.
 Does your school have recycling bins?
 If not, request them from the administration.
 How much paper does your school use?
 Make a list of ways that the school could use less paper.
 Does your school campus have only grass lawns?
 Suggest areas for rain gardens; help to get the materials and plants donated, and create them one week when the weather is nice.
 Is your lunch mostly processed food?
 Build an agriculture garden for your school and grow your lunch!
 Are too many people driving to school when they could just as easily walk?
 Is your school in a remote area, far from public utilities?
 Apply for a grant to add solar panels for your roof!
 The more you address your school’s specific needs, the more meaningful your action will be!
 Getting the community involved is a great way to make sure your actions continue to bring about change.